English Department Photo Gallery

 English Honors Society event held on Wednesday, April 8, 2015.

 Kyle Scatliffe, an Olivier-nominated actor, currently starring in Les Miserables on Broadway, guest-speaker for THR 298 Musical Theatre History (taught by Dr. Don Gagnon) on Wednesday, March 11, 2015.

 University of New Hampshire Associate Professor

-of English and African American Studies Dr. Reginald Wilburn gives
+of English and African American Studies Dr. Reginald Wilburn

 the Black History Month 2015 talk titled "Preaching the Gospel of

 Black Revolt: Appropriating Milton in Early African American

 Studies" at 6 p.m.
 Thursday, February 19 in Warner Hall on the WCSU